telekom-mms/cmcc-operator/README.md

 ### Creating a CoreMedia Installation

-You can createa a complete CoreMedia installation by creating the custom resource `CoreMediaContentClouds` with the desired properties.
+You can create a complete CoreMedia installation by creating the custom resource `CoreMediaContentClouds` with the desired properties.
 An example can be found in [`k8s/example.yaml`](k8s/example.yaml), and can be created in the cluster like this:

 ```shell
 kubectl apply -f k8s/example.yaml